rohankumar009/Spotify-Playlist-Generator/README.md

 ```

 ## Contributing
-Contributions are welcome, if you have suggestions, bug fixes, or improvements, please open an issue or submit a pull request!
+Contributions are welcome- if you have suggestions, bug fixes, or improvements, please open an issue or submit a pull request!

 ## License
 This project is licensed under the MIT License.